angular-ui/ui-grid/README.md

 ##About##
 __ng-grid__ Originally built on knockout we wanted to port it to angular.

-##Disclaimer##
+version 1.0

+***
+##Roadmap##

+ng-grid is version 1.0 release.

-ng-grid is in beta release currently.
-We are going to be adding more features here as we head to a 1.0 release.
+We are going to be adding more features here as we head to a 1.1 release, including:

+* Ability to hide-show columns on the fly
+* Builtin filtering support
+* Virtualized column scrolling
+* Anything else the rest of the community wants to contribute that isn't a terrible idea. :)

 ***
 _The bare bones_: